Paczesiowa/virthualenv/README.md

 A: Yes, just adjust the url in .virthualenv/cabal/config file.

 Q: How do I remove the whole virtual environment?
-A: If it's activated - 'deactivate' it.
+A: If it's activated - 'virthualenv_deactivate' it.
 Then, delete the .virthualenv/ directory.

 Q: Is every environment completely separate from other environments and